-It is crucial that endpoint security products not only stop, or at least detect threats, but that they allow legitimate applications to install and run without misclassifying them as 'malware'.
+It's crucial that anti-malware endpoint products not only stop - or at least detect - threats, but that they allow legitimate applications to install and run without misclassifying them as malware.
 Such an error is known as a 'false positive' (FP).